Artificial Intelligence Job Loss is a Comparatively Minor Concern

 My first interview with Yoshua was 9 long years ago – when AI risk wasn’t on his radar at all – and frankly seemed out of reach (see my original AI risk poll from 9-10 years ago, including Yoshua’s response).

-Since then, he introduced me to some excellent Montreal AI entrepreneurs before my first Montreal AI pilgrimage and media coverage in 2017, and I’ve followed his innovations and developments through the mainstream media and oddly – through Facebook.
+Since then, he introduced me to some excellent Montreal AI entrepreneurs before my first Montreal AI pilgrimage and media coverage in 2017, and I’ve followed his innovations and developments through the mainstream media and, oddly, through Facebook.

-I hope you enjoy this conversation Yoshua:
+I hope you enjoy this conversation with Yoshua:

-In this article I’ll explore Yoshua’s position on the ITPM, and highlight some of the more interesting takeaways from the episode itself.
+In this article, I’ll explore Yoshua’s position on the ITPM and highlight some of the more interesting takeaways from the episode itself.

-The entire “AGI Destinations” series of interviews hinges in part on discussions around the ITPM (full article here) – a tool for roughly mapping possible future involving man, cyborgs, and AI.
+The entire “AGI Destinations” series of interviews hinges in part on discussions around the ITPM (full article here) – a tool for roughly mapping possible futures involving man, cyborgs, and AI.
 The ITPM isn’t intended to be a permanent label for a thinker, but rather, a reference point to the future they’re currently aiming to move towards.

 Bengio roughly places himself in the early part of B2.
 He sees gradual, coordinated progress in emerging tech and AI as inevitable and probably a net good – and he does see an eventual transition to post-human life – but it’s not one he thinks we should hurl ourselves into (see the section below about “Preventing and Unworthy Successor”).